-Do something that you both really enjoy and use this time to remember why you have chosen to get married in the first place.
+Do something that you both really enjoy whether that’s a walk or cooking your favourite meal and use this time to remember why you have chosen to get married in the first place.
 You may find that it puts everything into perspective and relieves your anxiety.

 Similarly to a date night, a mate night is also a great way to boost your mood.
 If you are wanting to completely avoid wedding talk, a mate night is probably what you need.
-Get together with one or more good friends in person (remember to follow the gathering guidelines) or virtually and have an enjoyable evening.
+Get together with one or more good friends in person (remember to follow the gathering guidelines in your area) or virtually and have an enjoyable evening.

-You could play games, make cocktails, go out for dinner or have a movie marathon, the choice is yours.
+Under lockdown you could have a Zoom quiz or play online games, make cocktails, or go for a socially distanced picnic, the choice is yours.

 Tick off what you can from the ‘To Do’ list

 For some, the feeling of accomplishment can sometimes help improve their mental health.
 So, is there anything you can tick off your wedding ‘to do’ list?
-Whether it’s choosing your wedding dress, choosing your wedding menu or deciding on your first dance song, getting something ticked off the list can help you to feel like the wheels are in motion and more positive about your wedding day.
+Whether it’s choosing your wedding menu or deciding on your first dance song, getting something ticked off the list can help you to feel like the wheels are in motion and more positive about your wedding day.